tnear/linux/nvme.md

 ### Preemption
 Preempt is a command feature that allows a forcible removal of an existing reservation from another host.
 Preemption operates on NVMe *namespaces*.

-Persistent reservations allow multiple hosts to coordinate exclusive access to storage resources (like a "lock").
+Persistent reservations allow multiple hosts to coordinate exclusive access to storage resources.
 A preempt *removes* existing reservations, essentially "breaking the lock" that another host has placed on storage.

 #### Use cases
 - Cluster failover.
 When a node fails, another node preempts its reservations to take over storage access.